aurelienlair/dotfiles/vim_plugins.md

 Paredit mode is set by default for .lisp, .cl, .clj, cljs, .scm and .rkt files, but it is possible to switch it off by putting the following statement in the .vimrc file: let g:paredit_mode = 0

+Vim-terraform-completion:
+plugin to for Terraform syntax checking and linter